-3.03012926 "1000 cfs"
+3.03012926 "1000 \ cfs"

-54. GetDisplayValByCol
+GetDisplayValByCol

-Description This function takes an Agg Series Slot or periodic slot, a date, and a column, and returns the value of the slot in the given column and at the given date, in units based on the display scale and units for that slot. Туре NUMERIC Arguments 1 SLOT the series or periodic slot whose value is to be returned 2 DATETIME the datetime of the value to be returned 3 NUMERIC the column, interpreted as a 0-based integral index Evaluation The function returns and error and aborts the run if the input slot is not of an appropriate type, if the date is not fully specified, or if the date is not contained in the series.
+Description This function takes an Agg Series Slot or periodic slot, a date, and a column, and returns the value of the slot in the given column and at the given date, in units based on the display scale and units for that slot. Туре NUMERIC JUMERIC Arguments Туре Meaning 1 SLOT the series or periodic slot whose value is to be returned 2 DATETIME the datetime of the value to be returned 3 NUMERIC the column, interpreted as a 0-based integral index Evaluation The function returns a the date is not contai and error and aborts the run if the input slot is not of an appropriate type, if the date is not fully specified, or if ned in the series.